The Alarming Rise of the 764 Network: A Wake-Up Call for Parents

 For educational and informational purposes only.

 Bongino, drawing from his recent FBI briefings, emphasized the group's depravity: "I want you to pay very close attention to these three numbers…764.
 There is a network of people out there…this is what they call the 764 group inside the FBI…and folks, if you haven’t heard about them, look them up."
-He recounted horrifying images and videos he encountered, stating, "I promise I’m not gonna describe what I saw because you’ll throw up," and stressed the network's scale: "What this network does is they hunt down and find your kids in these chat rooms for these online games and chat rooms and elsewhere.
+He recounted horrifying images and videos he encountered, stating, "I promise I’m not gonna describe what I saw because you’ll throw up."
+He stressed the network's scale: "What this network does is they hunt down and find your kids in these chat rooms for these online games and chat rooms and elsewhere.
 Folks, you have to monitor this stuff.
 It is not a small network."

-Bongino tied the threat to broader issues like surveillance and civil liberties, noting, "it involves another critical issue, which is surveillance and civil liberties.
+Bongino tied the threat to broader issues like surveillance and civil liberties.
+He noted, "it involves another critical issue, which is surveillance and civil liberties.
 They’re interconnected on this."
 He highlighted FBI efforts: "At the beginning of the year, our teams redoubled efforts to go after these networks and eliminate them.
 We have more than 300 investigations connected to this network nationwide, and that number is growing.
 It is a top priority for us."
 This warning, shared via a video clip on X from @BonginoReport, underscores the group's targeting of vulnerable minors on platforms like Discord, Roblox, and social media.
 Bongino's message is clear: Parents must vigilantly oversee their children's online activities to protect them from this "disgusting" and "horrifying" threat.

 What is the 764 Network?

-The 764 network is a decentralized, transnational violent extremist organization that blends child sexual exploitation with coercion, sadism, and ideological misanthropy.
-It operates as part of a broader "Com" ecosystem of online predators, using platforms like Discord, Telegram, Roblox, gaming apps, and social media to target minors aged 8-17, often those with mental health vulnerabilities or from marginalized communities.
-Members befriend victims, extract personal information and explicit content, then blackmail them into escalating acts of self-harm (e.g., "cutsigning" by carving symbols like "764" into skin), animal cruelty, sexual acts, violence against others, and even suicide attempts.
+Members befriend victims, extract personal information, and obtain explicit content.
+Then, they blackmail these children into escalating acts of self-harm (e.g., "cutsigning" by carving symbols like "764" into their skin), animal cruelty, sexual acts, violence against others, and even suicide attempts.
 These acts are often live-streamed or shared within the group for status, entertainment, and further extortion.
-The group's nihilistic ideology seeks to "destroy civilized society" through chaos and corruption of youth, drawing influences from Satanist neo-Nazi groups like the Order of Nine Angles (O9A).
+The group's nihilistic ideology seeks to "destroy civilized society" through chaos and corruption of youth.
+They draw influences from Satanist neo-Nazi groups like the Order of Nine Angles (O9A).

 Origins and Key Players

-764 originated in 2021 during the height of the COVID-19 pandemic, when online isolation among youth increased.
-It evolved from the "Com Network" (focused on swatting and sextortion) and the CVLT group, another sextortion network influenced by O9A.
-Founded by 15-year-old Bradley Chance Cadenhead (alias "Felix") from Stephenville, Texas—naming it after the local ZIP code (764)—Cadenhead learned grooming techniques on CVLT via Minecraft and Discord.
-Cadenhead, a school dropout who consumed ultra-violent "gore" content, was arrested in August 2021 and sentenced to 80 years in prison in 2023 for child pornography charges.
+Founded by 15-year-old Bradley Chance Cadenhead (alias "Felix") from Stephenville, Texas, the group was named after the local ZIP code (764).
+Cadenhead learned grooming techniques on CVLT via Minecraft and Discord.
+He was a school dropout who consumed ultra-violent "gore" content.
+In August 2021, he was arrested and sentenced to 80 years in prison in 2023 for child pornography charges.

 Leadership evolved post-Cadenhead:

-• Leonidas Varagiannis (alias "War"): A 21-year-old from Greece, co-leader of "764 Inferno" (inner core group); arrested April 28, 2025, facing extradition to the U.S.
+Leonidas Varagiannis (alias "War"): A 21-year-old from Greece, he co-led "764 Inferno," the inner core group.
+He was arrested on April 28, 2025, and is facing extradition to the U.S.

-• Other notables: Richard Densmore (alias "Rabid"), a 47-year-old from Michigan, was sentenced in February 2025 for child exploitation.
+Other notables: Richard Densmore (alias "Rabid"), a 47-year-old from Michigan, was sentenced in February 2025 for child exploitation.
 "Tobbz," a German based in Romania, led a violent "New Generation."
 An unnamed German member allegedly pushed a 13-year-old U.S. boy to suicide.

 The network lacks a strict hierarchy but has thousands of users worldwide, with hundreds of hardcore members.